 Alternatively, if you’re using the Windows version of OneNote, you are able to import an existing Excel spreadsheet into OneNote.
 This means you could find a fitness tracking Excel template and use this within OneNote instead of needing to use Excel.
 Note that any changes you make to the spreadsheet in OneNote will not be saved to the Excel file, or vice versa.

 If the simple Kaizen to-do list setup isn’t enough to help you manage your projects, OneNote can be used as a full project management tool too.

 Depending on the complexity of your projects, you may want to set up a new notebook for each one.
-Within these notebooks, you can add detailed to-do lists, track emails, share information, create a team wiki, and record meeting notes.
+Within these notebooks, you can add detailed to-do lists in OneNote, track emails, share information, create a team wiki, and record meeting notes.
 You can then share all or part of this notebook with your team members.
 If you want a step-by-step guide to all of this, the video below will help.